blockchainuci/rental-marketplace/README.md

 npm start
 ```

-By default, it should run on `http://localhost:4000/`.
+By default, it should run on `http://localhost:3001/`.
 (Check `backend` code or environment variables to confirm the port.)

 ### 2. Start the Frontend
+- Open new Terminal on your Code Editor

 ```bash
 cd frontend